phuvf/wireless_artnet_led_controller/README.md

 ### Test pattern

-On boot, the unit will display a test pattern on connected LEDs in the order red-green-blue.
-It'll then hold on blue until it has estalished a wireless connection.
+On boot, the unit will display a test pattern on connected LEDs in the order red-green-blue(-white).
+It'll then hold on blue (or white) until it has estalished a wireless connection.

 This helps in determining the correct colour order for the LEDs connected.